Everything You Need To Know About Employee Value Proposition

-Attracting appropriate talents is very difficult in today’s generation.
+Attracting the right talents is very difficult in today’s generation.
 Compared with just a decade back, candidates have many more options at hand to consider during their job hunt.

-According to a report by mrinetwork, 90% of the current job market is candidate-driven.
+According to a report by the MRI network, 90% of the current job market is candidate-driven.
 You can no longer take your top prospects for granted.
 Top talents usually have more than two offers with them to consider.
-Top talents get hired by recruiters in less than 10 days.
+Top skills get hired by recruiters in less than 10 days.
 Times have changed.

 You don’t pick the candidates.
 The candidate picks you.

-It is very important for your business to consistently interact and deliver your EVP to your prospects.
+Your business needs to interact and deliver your EVP to your prospects consistently.
 Industry leader HRs are getting onboard the EVP ride.
-They are properly strategizing on how to communicate their EVP and employer brand to both potential employees and existing employees.
+They are correctly strategizing on communicating their EVP and employer brand to potential employees and existing employees.

-Through the Employee Value Proposition, it is easier to communicate and engage with new prospects through various channels and improve candidate experience.
+The Employee Value Proposition makes it easier to communicate and engage with new prospects through various channels and improve candidate experience.

 One more important benefit is the reduction in recruiting expenses.

 Imagine you and your competitors want a particular candidate.
 On top of that, both of you are offering the same salary.
 With a compelling EVP, you can hire the prospect without having to increase the salary.

 So we now have an idea of the importance of EVP.
 Let’s look at the elements of a unique, relevant, and compelling EVP.

 The Building Blocks Of Employee Value Proposition(EVP)